GuanceCloud/datakit/internal/export/doc/en/inputs/oracle.md

 GRANT SELECT ON V_$SYSTEM_PARAMETER TO datakit;
 ```

-In CDB installations it is possible to monitor tablespaces from CDB (container database) and all PDBs (pluggable databases).
-In such case, a common user is needed with the correct rights:
+If you want to monitor table spaces from the CDB and all PDBs, you need a common user with the appropriate permissions:

 ```sql
 -- Create the datakit user.
 Replace the password placeholder with a secure password.